mvolar/SatXplor/README.md

 ## Prerequisites

-EuSatXplor is configured to run on any Linux system.
+SatXplor is configured to run on any Linux system.
 However there are a couple of dependencies that need to be installed before successful running of the pipeline.

 0. Linux distribution
 1. NCBI Blast